HTML Headings

 <hr>

-tag defines a thematic break in an HTML page, and is most often displayed as a horizontal rule.<hr>
+<hr> tag defines a thematic break in an HTML page, and is most often displayed as a horizontal rule.<hr> element is used to separate content (or define a change) in an HTML page:<p>This is some text.</p>

 <hr>